IntelliRadar: A Comprehensive Platform to Pinpoint Malicious Package Information from Cyber Intelligence: Experiments

-Compared to the OSV database, \tool and OSV have consistent recording times for 9,794 NPM packages, accounting for over 86\% of the total.
+\textbf{Compared to the OSV database.} \tool and OSV have consistent recording times for 15,479 NPM packages, accounting for 86.0\% of the total.
 Additionally, \tool recorded 171 malicious packages earlier than OSV, primarily collected from Sonatype and Securityaffairs~\cite{securityaffairs_blog_ref}.
-For PyPI malicious packages, \tool recorded 4,487 earlier than OSV, with most differences within a week; 53.7\% were just one day earlier, mainly from Phylum.
+For PyPI malicious packages, \tool recorded 4,711 earlier than OSV, with most differences within a week; 53.7\% were just one day earlier, mainly from Phylum.
 511 packages were recorded on the same day by both \tool and OSV.
 Furthermore, we extracted PyPI package release times from Google's \textit{bigquery-public-data} and NPM package release times from the {NPM Registry}.
-Analysis shows that approximately 4,500 NPM and 549 PyPI malicious packages were detected by \tool on the day of their release, indicating our method can swiftly collect relevant intelligence once malicious packages are publicly reported.
+Analysis shows that 4,533 NPM and 549 PyPI malicious package names were identified by \tool on the day of their release, indicating our method can swiftly collect relevant intelligence once malicious packages are publicly reported.
+OSV's delays are attributed to its aggregation model, which depends on multiple upstream databases~\cite{osvdata} and integrated detection tools~\cite{packageanalysis}.

-To demonstrate the importance of our method, we compared the time intervals of malicious package inclusion across different databases and the number of downloads during these intervals.
+To demonstrate the significance of timeliness of be cognitive to malicious package intelligence, we compared the time intervals of malicious package inclusion across different databases and the number of downloads during these intervals.
 Figure~\ref{fig:day_gap} shows the distribution of time differences between \textit{\tool-OSV} and \textit{\tool-Snyk} for malicious packages.
-Notably, 4,916 malicious packages were recorded in the Snyk database on 07/03/2023, while \tool detected these packages on 24/02/2023, through the Phylum intelligence source.
-Google Cloud data reveals that during these 11 days, these packages were downloaded nearly 200,000 times, averaging 41 downloads per package.
-Further analysis indicates an uneven distribution of downloads, with the United States accounting for 49\% and China for 19\%.
-Among these, 107 malicious packages were downloaded over 100 times each, with one package named \textit{studypong} downloaded 233 times.
+Notably, 4,916 malicious packages were recorded in the Snyk database on 07/03/2023, while \tool identified these package names on 24/02/2023, through the Phylum intelligence source.
+Google Cloud data reveals that during these 11 days, these packages were downloaded 201,556 times, averaging 41 downloads per package.
+Further analysis indicates an uneven distribution of downloads, with the United States accounting for 49.2\% and China for 19.4\%.
+Among these, 107 malicious packages were downloaded 100 times each, with one package named \textit{studypong} downloaded 233 times.
 These data suggest that these packages were widely distributed and affected numerous users before being recorded by mainstream security databases.
-Our method enables early detection and warning before malicious packages become widespread, significantly reducing their lifecycle and minimizing their impact while protecting user safety.
+Our method enables early identification and warning before malicious packages become widespread, significantly reducing their lifecycle and minimizing their impact while protecting user safety.

 \responsebox{ Response to RQ3: 73.9\% of \tool's intelligence is recorded earlier than the OSV database, and 57.9\% of PyPI intelligence is recorded earlier than the Snyk database, effectively shortening the lifecycle of malicious packages. }